gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

     | **img** can be a built in such as **Image.HEART** or a custom image such as **Image("90909:" * 5)** or **Image(5, 5, bytearray([9] * 25))**.
     | Pulse_delay defaults to 100 ms. It is the time between each image.

-| Pulse_image uses the set_image_brightness to produce an image with the given brightness.
+| Pulse_image uses the image_brightness to produce an image with the given brightness.
 | Pixels in the original image with a brightness of 5 or more are included; other pixels will be off.

 .. code-block:: python